Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 Duration: 5

-This guide provides the instructions for building a Streamlit application using Snowpark for Python and data from [Cybersyn](https://app.snowflake.com/marketplace/listings/Cybersyn%2C%20Inc) on the Snowflake Marketplace.
+This guide provides the instructions for building a Streamlit application using Snowpark for Python and [Cybersyn data](https://app.snowflake.com/marketplace/listings/Cybersyn%2C%20Inc) from the Snowflake Marketplace.

 ### What You Will Build

-A Streamlit application that loads and visualizes daily **stock price** and **foreign exchange (FX) rate** data loaded from [Cybersyn](https://app.snowflake.com/marketplace/listings/Cybersyn%2C%20Inc) on the Snowflake Marketplace using Snowpark for Python.
+A Streamlit application that loads and visualizes daily **stock performance** and **foreign exchange (FX) rate** data loaded from [Cybersyn](https://app.snowflake.com/marketplace/listings/Cybersyn%2C%20Inc) on the Snowflake Marketplace using Snowpark for Python.

 ![App](assets/sis.gif)